Revised February 12, 2020; August 7, 2022

 Critical Roles of Causes (Hetu) and Conditions (Paccayā)

-2. The easiest way is to consider the following example: A seed contains necessary causes (ingredients) for bringing up a new tree.
-But just because a seed is there, a tree is not going to come to existence.
+2. The easiest way is to consider the following example: A seed contains the necessary ingredients (causes) for bringing up a new tree.
+But just because a seed is there, a tree will not come into existence.
 If the seed is in a cool, dry place, one could keep it that way for a long time.
-Or one could burn or crush it, and it will not bring up a tree.
+Or one could burn or crush it, and it will never bring up a tree.

 - SUITABLE CONDITIONS must be present for causes to bring about corresponding effects.
 That is what paccayā means.